data-octo/python_beginner_advanced/README.md

 # Python By Examples

-This tutorial is to help understand Python coding with hands on examples.
+This tutorial is to help understand Python coding with hands on examples which cover from basics to game building to web development and to machine learning and deep learning.

 ## What you can get